OctopusDeploy/Halibut/docs/halibut-protocol.md

 # Halibut Protocol data exchange

+This document outlines the data that is exchanged between the **Client** and **Service**.
+In this document:

+ - **Client** is what makes the remote procedure calls e.g. Octopus.
+ - **Service** is what execiutes the methods e.g. Tentacle.

 When invoking a remote method in both polling and listening mode, the same general process is followed:

+1. After the TCP connection is intiated, both server and client identify themselves to each other through a set of control messages.
- - The Server sends a `Request` message containing the method to execute and data.
+2. The Client sends a `Request` message containing the method to execute and data.
- - The client executes the method and sends the result in a `Response` message.
+3. The Service executes the method and sends the result in a `Response` message.
- - The client sends a `NEXT` control message.
+4. The Service sends a `NEXT` control message, signaling it is ready for the next action.
- - The Server semds a `Proceed` control message.
+5. The Client sends a `Proceed` control message, signaling to the Service to be ready for another `Request`.
- - The above 4 steps are repeated until the connection is terminated or control `END` messages are sent.
+6. Steps 2 to 5 are repeated until the connection is terminated or control `END` messages are sent.

-## Listening client protocol data exchange
+## Listening Service protocol data exchange

+When the **Service** is in  **Listening** mode, the **Client** it identifies itself as `MX_CLIENT 1.0` while the `Service` identifies itself as `MX-SERVER 1.0`.

 ![Listening client protocol data exchange](images/listeningprotocoldata.png)

-## Polling client protocol data exchange
+## Polling Service protocol data exchange

+When the **Service** is in  **Polling** mode, the **Service** identifies itself as `MX-SUBSCRIBER 1.0` while the `Client` identifies itself as `MX-SERVER 1.0`.

 ![Polling client protocol data exchange](images/pollingprotocoldata.png)

 ## Request and Response message format

-Request and Response messages are sent and received in the same format with only the data within the BSON section changing to denote the type of message.
+The message format is always a Zipped BSON representation of either the [Request](../source/Halibut/Transport/Protocol/RequestMessage.cs) or [Response](../source/Halibut/Transport/Protocol/ResponseMessage.cs) message, followed by multiple [DataStream](../source/Halibut/DataStream.cs).
+DataStreams is the way Halibut sends large amounts of data.
+DataStreams are not compressed and are send one by one after the compressed BSON.
+DataStreams are referenced by GUID in the BSON section and labelled with a GUID in the DataStream section.

 ![Request/Response message format](images/message-format.png)